Ionian Cabin Charter Sailing Yacht Cruise

 Cabin Charter in the Ionian

 xplore the beautiful Ionian islands and the coast of Epirus in the Ionian aboard one of our fully crewed yachts.
 Booking by the cabin on our “share a sail” program means you enjoy the big boat experience at a fraction of the cost of a full skippered charter.
 A maximum of 8 like-minded guests have the opportunity to share a fantastic island hopping sailing cruise.
 You can get involved in the sailing or relax and enjoy the scenery, the choice is yours.

 Each new day brings another island to explore

-Set sail from Lefkas and explore the beautiful islands of Paxos, Meganisi, Ithaca and Kefalonia amongst others.
+Set sail from Preveza and explore the beautiful islands of Corfu, Paxos, Meganisi, Ithaca and Kefalonia amongst others.
 Enjoy a swim and lunch in a choice of tranquil bays and evenings exploring before dining in a pretty harbouside taverna.
 Off the water, explore historic towns, Venetian castles, Byzantine churches and ancient ruins, or simply enjoy one of the most scenic and verdant islands of Greece.

 The only way to travel

-Our selection of yachts are the perfect vessels for your Ionian sailing adventure, with 4 double cabins, all with en-suite facilities.
+Our comfortable and well appoimted yachts are ideal for your Ionian sailing adventure, with 4 double cabins, all with en-suite facilities.
 A maximum of eight guests are on board, together with an experienced, professional crew to look after you.
 Breakfast and a light lunch is included, to be enjoyed ‘al fresco’ whilst anchored in an idyllic bay.
 Enjoy a refreshing swim before or after lunch, it’s up to you to decide.